MJKWoolnough/gopherjs/progress/README.md

 }
 ```

-ProgressReader wraps a ProgressBar to automatically update when an io.Reader is
+Reader wraps a ProgressBar to automatically update when an io.Reader is read
-read

 #### func (*Reader) Len